-After being engaged as Marketing and Sales lead for Tompkins Education Group (TEG) in 2017, I opted to hit the ground running with a fully-inclusive programme of redefining TEG's marketing presence, using a 'content marketing' strategy built on optimised social media.
-The aim of my strategy was to help increase turnover of student numbers and keep current students better engaged with TEG on a consistent basis.
+After being engaged as Marketing and Sales lead for Tompkins Education Group (TEG) in 2017, I opted to hit the ground running with a fully-inclusive programme of redefining TEG's marketing presence.
+This included a strategic redesign of their web presence.

-Over the course of several weeks, myself and my colleague Flavia performed an exhaustive research into the websites and social media styles of our competitors, noting our own strengths and weaknesses in comparison as a brand, before presenting our findings to the design team before collaborating on the final prototype.
+Over the course of several weeks, myself and my colleague Flavia performed an exhaustive research into the websites and social media styles of our competitors, with the following goals and recommendations:

 Seen in these screenshots from the Internet Archive, the TEG website prior to redesign is lacking in aesthetic usability, overwhelming with multiple text options and a large amount of blank white text.

 Looking at key pages such as the 'Work For Us' page and 'Course Information' page, we find similarly that the User Interface is bare of interactive elements, and the photos are poorly chosen, not illustrating the open and friendly image that TEG wishes to portray.

 At the regional level we find a similarly bare interface, and the rebranded logo has not yet been added.

 Following the process of redesign, the homepage is now optimised for usability, with a reprioritised menu, call-to-action buttons and a dedicated 'contact bar'.

 The 'Work For Us' and 'Course Information' pages follow this pattern - designing for users whose English is not fluent, with the most important elements highlighted and translatable.
 The pictures are now larger, brighter and more friendly, and the most useful information is properly highlighted.